ocharlespereira/Gympoint/backend/README.md.txt

+[] Criar função para o Registratition
 [] Corrigir erro no delete do PlanController
 [x] Corrigir bug da tabela Plan que foi excluida para ser adcionada novamente [x] Assim que corrigr a tabela Plans fazer o foreignKey entre a tabela plan e a user

+[] Future... if a student has more than one active registration, no further entries

 ======================================================================================